2021/22 Full-time Postgraduate course

 Our Dentistry programmes are delivered in partnership between Ulster University and the College of Dentistry, Birmingham.
 By applying to one of our Dentistry programmes you will be consenting to the personal information you provide in your application being shared between Ulster University and College of Dentistry for the purposes of processing your application.

-The programme has 3 semesters of study delivered over 2 academic years (6 semesters) and has a single entry point (September).
+The programme has 3 semesters of study (1 calendar year), and a single entry point (September).

 The programme is multi-modular, and all modules have to be completed to progress through the programme.
 Students must complete all the modules on the programme for the chosen pathway.